 Online Campus - Application Review Process

-The information on this page is for students living anywhere in the United States and would like to attend Davidson Academy Online.
-For those interested in the public day school located on the University of Nevada, Reno campus, please visit the Reno Day School Admissions information on our website.
+The information on this page is for students living anywhere in the United States who would like to attend Davidson Academy Online.
+For those interested in the public day school located on the University of Nevada, Reno campus, please visit the Reno Campus Admissions information on our website.

 Step 1: Submit an Application

 Application & Assessment Fee

 The Davidson Academy’s online campus application and assessment fee is $100 for out-of-state applicants and free for Nevada residents.
 Once your application is complete, you will be provided with the application and assessment fee payment form link.

 Applications will go through an initial review by a team of education professionals to determine if an assessment will be offered, if more information is needed, or if the Academy is not a good academic fit for the student at that time.